nradovic1/Deep_Learning/README.md

         * 'EIN' and 'NAME' columns were removed since they had nothing significant to contribute to the model and would just confuse it.
         * The rest of the columns are considered features for the model.
-Object data types were one-hot encoded using pandas get_dummies function.
+Object data types were one-hot-encoded employing pandas get_dummies function.
         * With the StandardScaler function of Scikit Learn, we standardize the data.

     ### Compiling, Training, and Evaluating the Model

-        * For the first model, I used 2 layers, first with 80 nuerons and second with 30.
+        * For the first model, I used 2 layers, first with 80 nuerons and the second with 30.
 Both had activation 'relu'.
 For output layer, I used 'sigmoid' activation.
 After compliling and fitting the model, we get the model loss and accuracy scores.